esyede/rakit/packages/docs/data/debugging.md

 ## Basic Knowledge

-Rakit comes with a fairly smart debugger feature, which can determine when it should display errors and exceptions.

-It does this by guessing your application's environment based on the IP address.
-If you are on a local IP, the debugger will display the stack trace of errors occurring in your application.

-Conversely, if you are not on a local IP, only the 500 (internal server error) page will be displayed.
-The error will be logged in the `storage/logs/` folder or sent to your email.
-You can also configure it as needed.
+Rakit comes with a debugger. **Since the security fix, debugger is disabled by default** (`application/config/debugger.php` `activate => false`).
+Enable it only for local development.

+Previously it auto-enabled for `127.0.0.1/::1`; that auto-allow was removed to avoid information leakage in production.
+In production, errors show only the generic `500` page (`application/views/error/500.php`) and are logged to `storage/logs/` or emailed — never a stack trace with source paths.

 The 500 error page displayed comes from the file `application/views/error/500.php`.
 You can change its appearance if it doesn't suit you.